-HOUSTON – He plays the soldier in KPRC 2's Fight 2 End Childhood Cancer PSA.
-We asked his mom Megan McCullum to give KPRC 2 some background on Vaughn McCullum's battle with cancer.
+HOUSTON – Vaughn was 10 years old when he played the soldier in KPRC 2′s Fight 2 End Pediatric Cancer PSA.
+We asked his mom Megan McCullum to give us an update and some background on his battle with cancer.

 After eight months of doctor visits and being told everything was fine, the headaches continued to worsen.

 Then, one day when Vaughn's mom was dropping him off at school--she noticed him staggering, and he even fell down a couple of times from the car to the front door of the school.
 Later that day, she took him to the ER.
 The ER doctor took Vaughn for a CT scan, and that's when his family received the devastating news no parent wants to hear.
 The doctor said, "Your son has a brain tumor".
 Vaughn was rushed to Texas Children's Hospital.
 Over the next year--he had brain surgeries, harsh chemotherapy, and proton brain radiation; he had to learn how to walk and talk and function as a child all over again.

 How cancer has impacted Vaughn and his family: Childhood cancer does not just affect the child, it affects everyone around them.
 Their family members, friends, teachers, and people who don't even know them that well are all affected by the cancer.
 Vaughn's mom says there was a paradigm shift in their family, their mindset, their faith and gratefulness.

 She says that when a child is diagnosed with cancer, life as you know it is never the same; your entire world is flipped upside down.
 When you're in the hospital so much, she says you lose complete sense of reality; some days you don't know if it's daytime or nighttime, or what the weather is like, or even what time it is.